-International Sushi Day is coming up on June 18th, so it’s a good time to ask whether we should give our kitties a taste of this yummy dish.
+International Sushi Day is coming up on June 18th, so maybe you’re considering making or ordering a roll to celebrate.
+Well, then maybe it’s a good time to ask whether we should give our kitties a taste of this yummy dish.

 How Safe Is Sushi For Cats?